A3Data/hermione/README.md

 ![](https://cdn-images-1.medium.com/max/800/1*c_rDEqERZR6r8JVI3TMTcQ.png)

-8. To make batch predictions using your `predict.py` file, type `hermione predict`.
+7. To make batch predictions using your `predict.py` file, type `hermione predict`.
 The default implemented version will print some predictions for you in the terminal.

 ```
 hermione predict
 ```

-9. In the Titanic example, we also provide a step by step notebook.
+8. In the Titanic example, we also provide a step by step notebook.
 To view it, just type jupyter notebook inside directory `/src/notebooks/`.

 ![](https://cdn-images-1.medium.com/max/800/1*U3ToR5jDjQJihT9EnxeDdg.png)

+9. If you selected the Sagemaker version, click [here](hermione/module_templates/__IMPLEMENTED_SAGEMAKER__/README.tpl.md) to check a tutorial.

 Do you want to create your **project from scratch**?
 There click [here](tutorial_base.md) to check a tutorial.